jaxdem.colliders.cell_list#

 - Average occupancy:

-The average number of particles that occupy a cell depends only on the cell volume and the macroscopic number density (\(\rho\)), completely independent of the smallest particle size.
+The average number of particles that occupy a cell depends on the cell volume and the macroscopic number density (\(\rho\)):

 \[\langle K \rangle = \rho L^{dim}\]